Home » Symptoms » Cat Symptoms A-Z » Crusting on the Skin

 -

-Behavioral changes: Some cats show changes in behavior, such as apathyApathy refers to a state of indifference and reduced interest or lack of emotional involvement in activities or events that would normally arouse interest. or irritability, due to the constant discomfort.
+Behavioral changes: Some cats show changes in behavior, such as apathy or irritability, due to constant discomfort.

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

-What can pet owners do and professional therapy options
+What the pet owner can do and professional therapy options

-Gently cleaning the affected skin areas with lukewarm water can help remove dirt or possible irritants.
+Gently cleaning the affected skin areas with lukewarm water can help remove dirt or potential irritants.
 However, it is important not to use aggressive cleaning agents or alcohol, as these can further irritate the skin.

 In conclusion, the pet owner should regularly monitor the affected skin areas for changes or deterioration and, if necessary, consult the veterinarian immediately to initiate adequate treatment.